DevOpsBootcamp/website/source/03_editors_git.rst

 * Autocorrect is your worst enemy
 * Syntax highlighting is nice
-* You are editing plain text, not 'documents', i.e. .doc, .rtf, etc
+* You are editing plain text, not 'documents', i.e. .doc, .rtf, etc. These documents include a lot of extra *stuff* that you don't want in your precisely constructed perfectly written code.

 Then what should you use?
 -------------------------